mervesc/mervesc.github.io/_pages/about.md

 Designing Security for the Web (SecWeb) 2021.

 -  **[Lessons Learned from SunDEW: A Self Defense Environment for Web Applications](https://www.ndss-symposium.org/ndss-paper/auto-draft-74/)** \
- M. Sahin, C. Hebert, A. Santana de Oliveira. .
-In Workshop on Measurements, Attacks, and Defenses for the Web (MADWeb’20) co-located with NDSS’20.
+ M. Sahin, C. Hebert, A. Santana de Oliveira., In Workshop on Measurements, Attacks, and Defenses for the Web (MADWeb’20) co-located with NDSS’20.

 -  **[Une approche configurationnelle des leurres conversationnels](https://hal.telecom-paris.fr/hal-02696398)** \